thetensor-space/thetensor-space.github.io/_docs/tensorSpaces.md

 ## $\otimes$ for historical connection

 It would seem we have a grave omission, the tensor product symbol $\otimes$ has appeared nowhere.
-This hallmark of tensors was introduced somewhat late in the game by Whitney in 1939.
+This hallmark of tensors was introduced somewhat late in the game of tensors by Whitney in 1939.
 We can reconcile it without definition.

 Recall that we have equated functions
 $$